kmlawson/history-of-history-in-east-asia/seminars.md

 Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 4 Order in the Human World section 'Cultural Others' pp130-135 [Library ebook](http://hdl.handle.net/2027/heb.09182)

 Di Cosmo, Nicola. *Ancient China and Its Enemies: The Rise of Nomadic Power in East Asian History*.
-Ch 3 Beasts and Birds: The Historical Context of Early Chinese Perceptions of the Northern Peoples ([ACLS Ebook](https://www-fulcrum-org.ezproxy.st-andrews.ac.uk/epubs/gt54kn65w?locale=en#/6/206[xhtml00000103]!/4/1:0))
+Ch 3 Beasts and Birds: The Historical Context of Early Chinese Perceptions of the Northern Peoples ([ACLS Ebook](http://library.st-andrews.ac.uk/record=b2011870~S5))

 Yuri Pines, "Beasts or Humans: Pre-Imperial Origins of the “Sino-Barbarian” Dichotomy," in *Mongols, Turks, and Others: Eurasian Nomads and the Sedentary World*, ed.
 Reuven Amitai and Michal Biran (Leiden: Brill, 2005), [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2009944)

 Els, Paul van and Sarah A. Queen *Between History and Philosophy: Anecdotes in Early China* Ch 4 Anecdotal Barbarians in Early China [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3108589)

 Wang, Edward Q., "History, Space, and Ethnicity: The Chinese Worldview," *Journal of World History* 10, no. 2 (1999).
+[Jstor](https://www.jstor.org/stable/20078782)

 ### Elective Reading

 1. Di Cosmo, Nicola. *Ancient China and Its Enemies: The Rise of Nomadic Power in East Asian History*.
-(P) Ch 7 In Search of Grass and Water: Ethnography and History of the North in the Historian's Records + Ch 8 Taming the North: The Rationalization of the Nomads in Ssu-ma Ch'ien's Historical Thought
+(P) Ch 7 In Search of Grass and Water: Ethnography and History of the North in the Historian's Records + Ch 8 Taming the North: The Rationalization of the Nomads in Ssu-ma Ch'ien's Historical Thought [Ebook](http://library.st-andrews.ac.uk/record=b2011870~S5)
 2. Mann, Susan, and Yu-Yin Cheng, eds.
 ‘The Customs of Various Barbarians by Li Jing (1251-?)’.
 In *Under Confucian Eyes: Writings on Gender in Chinese History*.
 University of California Press, 2001.
+(Files)
 3. Tamara T. Chin, "Defamiliarizing the Foreigner: Sima Qian’s Ethnography and Han-Xiongnu Marriage Diplomacy," Harvard Journal of Asiatic Studies 70, no. 2 (2010): 318-19.
+[Jstor](https://www.jstor.org/stable/40930904)
-4. Yujun Li, "The “Sino-barbarian dichotomy” amid the political chess of China’s dynasties: In the examples of the Song, Liao, and Jin dynasties," *Chinese Studies in History* 51, no. 1 (2018)
+4. Yujun Li, "The “Sino-barbarian dichotomy” amid the political chess of China’s dynasties: In the examples of the Song, Liao, and Jin dynasties," *Chinese Studies in History* 51, no. 1 (2018) [Online](https://www-tandfonline-com.ezproxy.st-andrews.ac.uk/doi/full/10.1080/00094633.2018.1432186)
-5. Magnus Fiskesjö, "On the ‘Raw’ and the ‘Cooked’ Barbarians of Imperial China," Inner Asia 1, no. 2 (1999): 140.
+5. Magnus Fiskesjö, "On the ‘Raw’ and the ‘Cooked’ Barbarians of Imperial China," *Inner Asia* 1, no. 2 (1999): 140.
+[Jstor](https://www.jstor.org/stable/23615574)
 6. Schaberg, David.
 'Travel, Geography, and the Imperial Imagination in Fifth-Century Athens and Han China'. *Comparative Literature* 51, no. 2 (1999): 152--91.
+[Jstor](https://www.jstor.org/stable/1771246)
-7. Kim, Hyun Jin. *Ethnicity and Foreigners in Ancient Greece and China* (P) Ch 3 The Barbarian in Classical Greece and Warring States China + Ch 4 Herodotus and Sima Qian
+7. Kim, Hyun Jin. *Ethnicity and Foreigners in Ancient Greece and China* (P) Ch 3 The Barbarian in Classical Greece and Warring States China + Ch 4 Herodotus and Sima Qian (Library)
 8. Ge, Zhaoguang.
 ‘The Evolution of a World Consciousness in Traditional Chinese Historiography’. *Global Intellectual History* (16 March 2020): 1–19.
+[Online](https://www-tandfonline-com.ezproxy.st-andrews.ac.uk/doi/full/10.1080/23801883.2020.1738651)

 ### Further Reading